shotgunck/arch-hypr/README.md

 # 3. Troubleshoot and tips

 ## 3.0 "I forgot how to navigate Hyprland"
-This will help during the first time you use Hyprland on your empty Arch By default, the "super" key is your Windows key (the one next to Alt)
+This will help during the first time you use Hyprland on your empty Arch.
+By default, the "super" key is your Windows key (the one next to Alt)
 - `Win + Q`: open terminal
 - `Win + E`: open file manager
 - `Win + R`: open app launcher